andreas-volz/dosgamebox/README.md

 A better solution could be to implement a generic solution in /opt/retropie/supplementary/runcommand/runcommand.sh and provide back to RetroPie.

+### Changes to DOSBox user configuration
+See dosbox/dosbox-SVN.conf for an example what has to be changed.
+The changes in chapter [sdl] are needed to fit with the resolution set by tvservice from runcommand.
+The changes in chapter [autoexec] have to fit with your local path setup and fstab OverlayFS configuration.

 ## Open topics
 - Explain all modified and created files to this repositiory
 - Do the software detail design